genepi/umi-pipeline-nf/README.md

 ## Workflow

+1. Input Fastq-files are merged and filtered.
-1. Input reads are aligned against a reference genome.
+2. Input reads are aligned against a reference genome.
-2. The flanking UMI sequences of all reads are extracted.
+3. The flanking UMI sequences of all reads are extracted.
-3. The extracted UMIs are used to cluster the reads.
+4. The extracted UMIs are used to cluster the reads.
-4. Per cluster, highly accurate consensus sequences are created.
+5. Per cluster, highly accurate consensus sequences are created.
-5. The consensus sequences are aligned against the reference sequenced.
+6. The consensus sequences are aligned against the reference sequenced.
-6. An optional variant calling step can be performed.
+7. An optional variant calling step can be performed.

 > See the [output documentation](docs/output.md) for a detailed overview of the pipeline and its output files.